Why is coaching becoming so popular and sought-after

-Personal development and coaching is becoming hugely popular in the workplace as the millennial generation seek the fastest way to become successful and improve their earning potential at work.
-Many workers are turning to techniques such as mindfulness and meditation to manage their increasing stress levels whilst working in today’s “always on” culture.
+Personal development and coaching are becoming hugely popular in the workplace as the millennial generation seek the fastest way to become successful and improve their earning potential at work.
+Many workers are turning to techniques such as mindfulness and meditation to manage their increasing stress levels whilst working in today’s “always-on” culture.

 What makes coaching so impactful is that people already have the ability and resources within them to be successful and live more positively; the coach enables the client to discover their capabilities, make sense of who they are, and how they see the world through their filter, develop a growth mindset and channel new behaviours.

 Coaching is bespoke, so the individual benefits from a customised service that is the most effective and efficient for them, this is measurable by setting a commitment to change and achieving SMART goals that they are held accountable for by the coach, and themselves.

 According to the ICF, 70% of individuals who received coaching benefited from improved work performance, relationships and more effective communication skills, with 86% of companies feeling that the investment they made into coaching was worthwhile.